skip to main content

 This fund is designed to help Hawke’s Bay communities, individuals, families, community organisations and marae get immediate access to funds to assist with recovering from the impacts of Cyclone Gabrielle within the Hawke’s Bay region.

+From 8 May, support is available up to a maximum of $10,000 for individuals or $10,000 for community groups and marae.
 Applications will be assessed against the eligibility criteria and process periodically.

 Temporary Accommodation Service